annotation/text-fabric/docs/index.md

     git clone https://github.com/etcbc/bhsa
     ```

-    If you are on Windows, you have to install `git` in some way for this step.
+    and likewise you can get other ETCBC data modules such as `phono`.

 ??? abstract "Cuneiform tablets from Uruk"
-    Get the corpus:
+    If you are in a Jupyter notebook or Python script,

-    In a Jupyter notebook, the Cunei API will fetch it for you automatically.
+    the Cunei API will fetch the data for you automatically:

-    The TF is 1.6 MB, but the photos and lineart are 550MB.
+    * The TF-part is 1.6 MB
+    * the photos and lineart are 550MB!

+    ???+ caution
         So do this only when you have a good internet connection.

     If you want to be in complete control, you can get the complete data repository
     from GitHub (1.5GB):